ravichas/AI4HealthCare/Course-1/README.md

 from their accompanying radiology reports.

-The project will include access to a GPU for fast training of deep learning architecture, as well as access to 112,000 chest x-rays with disease labels acquired from 30,000 patients.
+The project will include access to a GPU for fast training of deep learning architecture, as well as access to 112,000 chest x-rays (due to limit not included in this repo.) with disease labels acquired from 30,000 patients.

 ## Project Highlight
 This project is designed to give you hands-on experience with 2D medical imaging data analysis